 There are facilities on the way (toilets, fuel stations, bars every 50-100km) but prices are significantly higher than outside highways.

-Police controls in Poland
+Police control in Poland

 Police controls are quite common and may be carried out by marked or unmarked Police cars.
 The Police are usually checking the speed and test for drink-driving.
-Speed may be also checked by stationary equipment – both checking speed at the moment of measure and the average speed on a distance of 1-2 km.
+Speed may be also checked by stationary equipment – both checking the speed at the moment of measure and the average speed on a distance of 1-2 km.

 Speeding fines in Poland

-Useful Apps for driving a car in Poland
+Useful Apps for driving in Poland

-Except for Google Maps, which helps a lot while travelling in Poland, we recommend Yanosik.
+Except for Google Maps, which helps a lot while traveling in Poland, we recommend Yanosik.
 This App, with the help of the community using it, not only helps to navigate through Poland but also warns about unexpected incidents.
 Users also warn about the Police controls on the way.

 Petrol price in Poland